Lash LaRue: Personal life

 For a time he was married to Reno Browne, a B-Western film actress, who together with Dale Evans was one of only two Western actresses ever to have their own comic book fashioned after their characters.
 He later married Barbra Fuller, a radio, film and television actress.
 Their marriage lasted 14 months; they wed February 23, 1951 in Yuma, Arizona, and divorced June 2, 1952.
 They had no children but did have a godchild, child actor J.P.
 Sloane, the son of "Television's Singing Troubadour" Jimmie Jackson and "Television's Hollywood Hostess" Anita Coleman.

 Death

 LaRue died of emphysema in 1996 at Providence Saint Joseph Medical Center in Burbank, California.
-He had recently undergone triple-bypass surgery and suffered from emphysema.
+He had recently undergone triple-bypass surgery.
 He was cremated at Forest Lawn Memorial Park, Glendale, California.
 He was survived by his wife, Frances Bramlett LaRue, three sons and three daughters.
 He had reportedly been married at least ten times.

 Legacy

 Writer/singer/producer Bruce Blackman of the pop group Starbuck wrote and recorded the tribute song "Lash LaRue", included on their 1976 album Moonlight Feels Right.
 LaRue is seen on the 1986 Johnny Cash and Waylon Jennings duet album Heroes.
 On the back cover, LaRue is standing with the duo.
+Winston Wolfe in Pulp Fiction (1994) mocked Vincent Vega for being "trigger happy" by calling him "Lash LaRue".
 Professional wrestler Mark LeRoux borrowed his ring name from LaRue, dubbing himself "Lash LeRoux" in 1999.